 With its specialized lending team focused on self-storage financing, Live Oak Bank can assist you with financing your acquisition through either an SBA 7(a) loan or an SBA 504 loan.
 You can connect with one of Live Oak Bank’s loan specialists to begin the application process.
 If approved, you can typically receive funding within 45 days.

 If you need to close quickly or if you’re not a prime borrower, then a hard money loan or rehab loan might be an option.
 This will be an expensive option that you’ll need to refinance within the first 12 months of owning your new property.

-Expansion loans are rarer in the self storage industry than in others because it takes a sizable amount of land to add enough storage units to make an expansion worthwhile.
-You will likely need to acquire a new facility or build another new facility from the ground up instead.
+Expansion loans are less common in the self-storage industry due to the sizable amount of land required to add enough storage units to make expansion worthwhile.
+You will likely need to acquire a new facility or build a new facility at a different location to expand your business.